Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Collective charging and discharging behavior

 \subsection{Two-qubit collective central spin battery}

 We model the interaction between the two central spins using two different types of interactions, see Sec.~\ref{sec_collective_central-spin-model}.
 In the first case, the interaction between the two central spins is governed by the Heisenberg XXX interaction, and in the second case, the two central spins interact via the DM interaction, see below Eq.~\eqref{Eq_system_evolution_two_central_spin_battery}.
-Taking the excited state $\ket{00}$ as the initial state of the system, we calculate the reduced state of the two-qubit central spin model as given by Eq.~\eqref{Eq_system_evolution_two_central_spin_battery}.
+Initially, the system is considered to be in the excited state $\ket{00}$, where, in the computational basis, $\ket{0} = $ and $\ket{1} = $ denote the excited and ground state of the system, respectively.
+Using the initial state of the system, we calculate the reduced state of the two-qubit central spin model as given by Eq.~\eqref{Eq_system_evolution_two_central_spin_battery}.
 The ergotropy, Eq.~\eqref{eq_ergotropy}, at each point of time, is calculated using this state of the system, and is depicted in Fig.~\ref{fig_ergotropy_two_central_spin_battery}.